 NOTE 3: The AI agent in WT#3.2 is outside of RAN and Core Network for 6G.

-Study whether and how the 6G network (except RAN) can provide AI inferencing and AI training as services to applications (AF or in UE).
+Study whether and how the 6G network (except RAN) can provide AI services (e.g., AI inferencing and model training, and model management as services to AF and UE.

 NOTE 4: Coordination with SA3 and SA5 may be needed on AI inferencing and AI training.